Illuka

 Illuka is a village in Ida-Viru County in Alutaguse Parish in northeastern Estonia.
 It was the administrative centre of Illuka Parish.

 Illuka Manor

 Illuka Manor (Illuck) was established as a manorial estate in 1657, but the presently visible main building dates from 1888.
-It was designed by architect Friedrich Modi.
-Restoration works have been carried out in the 1990s and again in 2013–2015.
+It was designed by the architect Friedrich Modi.
+Restoration work was carried out in the 1990s and again in 2013–2015.